 Probably the easiest way to make sure you don’t carry a credit card balance is to only charge your core expenses to a credit card.
-When you buy groceries or put gas in your car, charge it to your credit card instead of paying with your debit card.
+When you buy groceries with credit cards or put gas in your car, charge it to your credit card instead of paying with your debit card.

 For all other purchases, continue using your debit card or paying with cash.